On the periodic decompositions of multidimensional configurations: Introduction

-In the second improvement of the periodic decomposition theorem we consider configurations whose non-zero values are located very ``sparsely'' in the grid $\Z^d$.
-We show that if this kind of configuration has a non-zero annihilator, then it is a sum of finitely many periodic configurations whose non-zero values are aligned on unique lines (Theorem \ref{thm: periodic decomposition sparse} and Corollary \ref{corollary: sparse configuration with annihilators is a sum of finitely many periodic fibers}).
-This version of the periodic decomposition theorem is used in the study of colorings of 1-dimensional Delone sets with non-trivial annihilators and in proving that this kind of colorings are necessarily periodic \cite{delone}.
+In our second improvement of the periodic decomposition theorem we consider configurations whose supports (that is, the sets of points where the configurations get non-zero values) are located very ``sparsely'' in the grid $\Z^d$.
+Conveniently, we call these configurations sparse.
+We show that if a sparse configuration has a non-zero annihilator, then it is a sum of finitely many periodic configurations whose supports are aligned on unique lines (Theorem \ref{thm: periodic decomposition sparse} and Corollary \ref{corollary: sparse configuration with annihilators is a sum of finitely many periodic fibers}).

+The motivation to study sparse configurations with annihilators arises from the authors' study \cite{delone} concerning Delone sets where the concept of annihilators is generalized to $\R^d$-configurations, that is, functions $\R^d \rightarrow \Z$ of finite range.
+Delone sets are uniformly discrete and relatively dense subsets of $\R^d$ that form mathematical models for crystals and quasicrystals \cite{aperiodic1}.
+By the support of an $\R^d$-configuration we mean the set of points where the configuration gets non-zero values.
+Thus, in \cite{delone} we study $\R^d$-configurations whose supports are Delone sets.
+In \cite{delone}, many results concerning $\Z^d$-configurations are generalized to $\R^d$-configurations.
+Our research question in \cite{delone} related to this article originally asked whether one-dimensional $\R$-configurations with Delone set supports that have non-trivial annihilators are necessarily periodic.
+Using our periodic decomposition theorem for sparse configurations we prove that this holds even for $\R$-configurations with uniformly discrete supports that have non-trivial annihilators (Theorem \ref{thm: delone application}).